Skip to main content

 • Your code is stored in your repo.
 Every time you make a change to your code, you commit a new revision of your code to the repo for permanent storage.
 All revisions you ever commit are kept, and you can retrieve any committed revision any time.
 This means you have a combined backup and means to undo any changes you ever make.
 This is how software engineers manage their code projects.

-Create new repository on Gitlab
+Create new repository on SFU Github Enterprise

-On the New Project page, select Create a Blank Project and then give your repo a name under the Project name field.
-The default name is my-awesome-project which is not what you should call your repo.
-Instead, name your repo: nlpclass-1237-g-GROUP where GROUP is the group you registered on Coursys.
-For example, a repository name might be nlpclass-1237-g-ethicsgradient Make sure you add the g- before your group name.
-It’s important to name the repo exactly as you see here.
+On the Create a new repository page, select a Repository name.
+You must name your repo: nlpclass-1247-g-GROUP where GROUP is the group you registered on Coursys (see above).
+For example, a repository name might be nlpclass-1247-g-ethicsgradient.
+Make sure you add the g- before your group name.
+It is important to name the repo exactly as you see here.

 Plagiarism is a serious academic offense.